OCD and Addiction

 Treatment Options for OCD and Addiction

-As far as treatment options for OCD and addiction go, it’s all but impossible to treat the two conditions separately considering how they feed off one another.
-Co-occurring conditions like obsessive-compulsive disorder and addiction require an integrated approach to treatment that treats both conditions together rather than separately, according to the Substance Abuse & Mental Health Services Administration.
-In turn, both conditions can benefit from the same types of treatment interventions, namely behavioral therapies and medication therapies.
+Co-occurring conditions like obsessive-compulsive disorder and addiction require an integrated treatment approach that addresses both conditions together rather than separately.
+Both conditions can benefit from the same types of treatment interventions, namely behavioral therapies and medication therapies.

 Detox Treatment

-Detox treatment programs provide whatever medical and emotional supports you need to break the body’s dependence on addictive substances.
+Detox treatment programs provide the medical and emotional support you need to break the body’s dependence on addictive substances.
 Interventions used may include:

 • Round-the-clock monitoring and supervision